brson/hackmd-collab/compile-time-1.md

   - Developed by [@est31].

 - [twiggy]
-  - Profiles code size, which is corellated with compile time.
+  - Profiles code size, which is correlated with compile time.
   - Developed by [@fitzgen], [@data-pup], and others.

 - [rust-analyzer]